Inflectra/spira-documentation/docs/Spira-Administration-Guide/Product-General-Settings.md

 ![](img/Product_General_Settings_105.png)

 The first thing you need to do (regardless of whether you'll be overriding any of the settings) is to make the provider active for the current product.
-To do this, change the toggle to "Yes" and click
+To do this, change the toggle to "Yes" and click \[Save\]:
-\[Save\]:

 ![](img/Product_General_Settings_106.png)

 Now you can decide whether you want to override any of the default settings for this product.
-Any field left blank will automatically get its settings from the default values entered earlier.
+Any field left blank will automatically get its settings from the default values entered at the [system level](../System-Integration/#source-code-integration-on-premise-customers-only).
 In the example above, we have specified a product-specific repository path, login and password.
 Once you have correctly configured the product, click \[Save\] to commit the changes.

-To improve performance, SpiraPlan will cache some of the data it receives from the version control provider.
-Normally SpiraPlan will know when to update the cached data based on changes made in the version control system automatically.
-However sometimes you may wish to flush the cached data completed, to do this, click on the \[Clear Cache\] button.
+To improve performance, SpiraPlan will cache some of the data it receives from the source code provider.
+Normally SpiraPlan will know when to update the cached data based on changes made in the source code system automatically.
+However, sometimes you may wish to force the cache to refresh right now.
+To do so, click the "Refresh Cache" button.
+If you ever want to wipe the cache completely and have it rebuild from scratch, click  "Clear Cache".

-You are now ready to use SpiraPlan® in conjunction with the version control tool you selected.
-For details on how to use the Source Code integration features of SpiraPlan, please refer to the *SpiraPlan® User Manual*.
+You are now ready to use SpiraPlan® in conjunction with the source code tool you selected.
+For details on how to use the Source Code integration features of SpiraPlan, please see [here](../../Spira-User-Manual/Source-Code/).

 ## Baselines